Retr0Kr0dy/M5Cardputer/README.md

 ### Usage :

-Go to your porjects `main` folder, slap the lib here :
+Go to your porjects `components` folder, slap the lib here :

 ```sh
 cd main